 Dr. Rice says that "focusing on lean protein while dining out helps you feel full so that you don't want to eat as much sugar or starchy, carbohydrate-filled food" that can spike your blood sugar.

-"My favorite trick to managing portion size is to order kids' meals, which often have less side dishes or smaller portions," Kwok-Hinsley shares.
+"My favorite trick to managing portion size is to order kids' meals, which often have fewer side dishes or smaller portions," Kwok-Hinsley shares.
 "Or, you can order a kids' meal and add a side of vegetables or salad so the portion is slightly bigger but still not quite the size of a regular entree."

 Turns out the order you eat your food can help play a role in steadying your blood sugar.
-"Clinical evidence suggests that consuming vegetables first followed by protein and then carbohydrates helps reduce post-meal blood sugar spikes," Dr. Rice says.
+"Clinical evidence suggests that consuming vegetables first followed by protein and then carbohydrates, helps reduce post-meal blood sugar spikes," Dr. Rice says.

 "People with diabetes don't have to avoid starchy carbohydrates like rice, pasta and breads altogether, but make sure these foods don't fill more than half of your plate and try to pair them with high-fiber carbohydrates, lean proteins and healthy fats," Kwok-Hinsley adds.